YazeedAlKhalaf/Flutter_Installer/README.md

 ## Features

 - Install Flutter using a GUI interface, helpful for beginners and experts
-- Install software required by Flutter, so it is an all-in-one solution.
+- Install software required by Flutter, so it is an all-in-one solution
 - Built using Flutter 💙
 - Beautiful UI ✨
 - Support for Dark mode 👀